occia/fuzzdrivergpt/README.md

 # I Want to Contribute!

-Feel free to file an issue for suggestion, contribution, or discussion for `fuzzdrivergpt`.
+Any suggestion, contribution, or discussion for `fuzzdrivergpt` is highly appreciated.

 Contributors:
 - [Cen Zhang](https://www.github.com/occia)